dotemup/pipeline_cli/README.md

 ### Rollback Modifier

-The `.rollback` modifier can be used after a build stage and is triggered with the `--rollback` argument when executing the pipeline.
+The `.rollback` modifier can be used after a stage and is triggered with the `--rollback` argument when executing the pipeline.
 This is particularly handy for failed builds, allowing you to quickly rollback without undeploying the entire application.

 #### Rollback Usage

-To define a rollback stage in your pipeline, add the `.rollback` modifier after a build stage.
+To define a rollback stage in your pipeline, add the `.rollback` modifier after a stage.
 Here’s an example:

 ```yaml
 build: